-Adjust the order in which items are listed in the Project Browser
+Adjust the order in which items are listed in the Browser Window

-Step Action 1 Click on an item in the Project Browser, then click on or in the toolbar at the top of the window.
-The selected item is moved up or down in the Project Browser accordingly, but remains within its particular group of items.
-2 To revert to listing components in alphabetical order, in the Project Browser right-click on the Package and select the 'Contents Reset Sort Order' option.
+Step Action 1 Click on an item in the Browser window, then click on • or • in the toolbar at the top of the window.
+The selected item is moved up or down in the Browser window accordingly, but remains within its particular group of items.
+2 To revert to listing components in alphabetical order, in the Browser window right-click on the Package and select the 'Contents Reset Sort Order' option.